Spain Calls On Madrid Residents To Restrict Movements Due To Virus - UrduPoint

 Spain Calls On Madrid Residents To Restrict Movements Due To Virus

-Spain's health minister on Tuesday called on residents of Madrid to limit their movements and social contacts to the "essential" to put the brakes on a surge in Covid-19 infections, a day after new restrictions came into effect in part of the region

-Madrid, (UrduPoint / Pakistan Point News - 22nd Sep, 2020 ) :Spain's health minister on Tuesday called on residents of Madrid to limit their movements and social contacts to the "essential" to put the brakes on a surge in Covid-19 infections, a day after new restrictions came into effect in part of the region.
+Madrid, Sept 22 (UrduPoint / Pakistan Point News - 22nd Sep, 2020 ) :Spain's health minister on Tuesday called on Madrid residents to limit their movements and social contacts to the "essential" to reverse a surge in Covid-19 infections, a day afer new curbs took effect in some areas.

 Spain is struggling to contain a second wave of the virus, which has already infected over 670,000 people and claimed over 30,000 lives, one of Europe's highest tolls.

-The restrictions which came into force on Monday prevent people from entering or leaving the affected areas, except for work, education or to seek medical care but they can move around freely withing their zone.
+The restrictions announced Friday prevent people from entering or leaving the affected areas, except for work, education or to seek medical care but they can move around freely within their zone.

-The affected areas have all counted more than Covid-19 cases per 100,000 inhabitants -- around five times the national average, which in itself is the highest in the European Union.

-The regional government of Madrid, which is responsible for health care, also reduced the maximum size of permitted social gatherings across the entire region from ten to six.
+- 'Priority areas' - But aside from reducing the maximum size of permitted social gatherings from ten to six people across the entire region, the regional government of Madrid did not impose any other measures to rein in infections elsewhere.

+On Tuesday though regional leader Isabel Diaz Ayuso said her government was considering extending the partial lockdown measures to other areas.

 Many epidemiologists have expressed doubts about the effectiveness of Madrid's new measures but Illa said he believed they could help control the spread of the virus and that it would not be necessary to declare a state of emergency in the region, a step which would allow the government to confine people to their homes.